moliver28/research-handbook/content/handbook/engineering/infrastructure/cells/_index.md

 We are currently executing Phase Set A

 - Phase 1: Due on July 30, 2024
-- Phase 2: Due on August 27, 2024
+- Phase 2: Due on November 22, 2024 (production deployment)
-- Phase 3: Due in staging mid-september, Production to follow
+- Phase 3: Due on December 16, 2024 (production deployment)
-- Phase 4: Dates to be determined around mid-September 2024
+- Phase 4: TBD

 ### Cells Phase Diagram